UK health chiefs issue new warning about Nipah virus

 What are the symptoms of Nipah virus?

-Symptoms can develop between four to 21 days after infection with Nipah virus, and usually begin with the sudden onset of flu-like illness or fever.
+Symptoms can develop between four and 21 days after infection with the Nipah virus, and usually begin with the sudden onset of flu-like illness or fever.

 Those infected could also present with pneumonia and other respiratory issues.
 The UKHSA said the most serious complication is encephalitis (inflammation of the brain) or meningitis, which typically develops three to 21 days after infection.